The Winter Solstice is the time when the light is reborn from the darkness of the womb of Winter.

 The Winter Solstice occurs on December 21 at 8:48 P.M.
 PST.
 (December 22 at 04:48 UT.)

 The December solstice marks the shortest day and the longest night in Northern Hemisphere.
 If you live in the Northern Hemisphere, you can notice the late dawns and early sunsets and the low arc of the sun across the sky each day.
 You might notice how low the sun appears in the sky at local noon.
 Around the time of the December solstice, it’s the longest noontime shadow of the year.
 The Winter Solstice is "the first day of Capricorn."
 The Sun in Capricorn represents a new beginning of life force and resurrection from the dead of winter and a new initiatory power and strength as the days begin to increase in length.

 Images of the Celtic/Neo-pagan Wheel of the Year showing the Winter Solstice

-Northern peoples and Neo-pagans celebrate the Winter Solstice season as "Yule".
+Northern traditional peoples and contemporary Neo-pagans celebrate the Winter Solstice as "Midwinter's Day" (the shortest day and longest night) and the entire midwinter season as "Yule".